 When hearing a scuffle break out, I didn’t run to their aid.
 I paused to see if the problem rectified; half the time it did.

-If the kids yelled for me, I hollered back, “Work it out!”
+If the siblings yelled for me, I yelled back, “Work it out!”

 However, I did have a biter who was dealt with swiftly and surely.
 Never should a child be allowed to hurt his siblings; it simply must be corrected immediately.

 As the teenage years approach, drama often arises and children sometimes need to discuss negative behavior of an older sibling with a parent.
 Again, if it’s a matter of safety (such as a driving issue), or breaking family rules (sneaking out during grounding) it must be noted and addressed.

 But the parent should be wise to pick battles and not breed contempt among the natives.